JK-Rolling/DuinoI2C_ESP/README.md

 1. **High share rate**.
 The DUCO earning highly dependent on number of share found and submitted.
 Higher share rate means higher earning!
 2. **More workers**.
 Up to 20 workers* without significant impact on the share rate!
 3. **Portability**.
 DuinoI2C_ESP allow up to 2 WiFi credential to be stored.
 So no more worries if you're moving the mining rig between 2 places.
-4. **View live stats on OLED**.
-DuinoI2C_ESP provides mining statistic summary and detailed worker status, right from the OLED.
+4. **View live stats on OLED/LCD**.
+DuinoI2C_ESP provides mining statistic summary and detailed worker status, right from the OLED/LCD.
 5. **View live stats on web serial**.
 Detailed info like share acceptance, share rate, ping time will scroll up non-stop during normal operation.
 6. **Firmware update via WiFi**.
 After loading DuinoI2C_ESP via cable the first time, subsequent update can be done over WiFi.
 Bye cable!
 7. **Breathing LED**.
 Onboard LED will indicate if the ESP is running happily.